This is Part 2 of the Co-Planning Series.

 The request for support is also usually one-time event to help the content teacher scaffold one activity or prevent an assessment from becoming a reading test.
 Because an ELT can’t briefly explain the solution, One-Off Co-Planning requires more than a 10-minute meeting.

-For example, Mr. Mark , the Physical Education teacher, once asked me to look over a document he planned to have students work on.
+For example, Mr. M , the Physical Education teacher, once asked me to look over a document he planned to have students work on.
 He knew that there were three ELs in particular who would benefit from having a scaffolded document and e-mailed his draft to me.
 Once I finished scaffolding it, we scheduled a one-time meeting to go over the changes.

 Temporary Co-Planning requires even more time than the previous two forms because the content teacher wants support that spans over several days.
 It’s also likely that there’s a sizable group of ELs, but most should have developed at least social language.